Xun (instrument): History and development

 The origin of this unique wind instrument dates back to the Stone Age and has much to do with early Chinese hunting practices.
 During ancient times, people often tied a stone or mud ball to the rope that was used for hunting wild animals.
-Some of the balls were hollow, which allowed it make many sounds when thrown.
+Some of the balls were hollow, which allowed it to make many sounds when thrown.
 Most people found it enjoyable and learned how to blow air into it.
 Gradually, the "stone meteor" became the musical instrument we know as "xun".

 Archaeologists have discovered vessel-flutes like the xun in common graves of the Xia dynasty.
 Those had three finger holes and could produce the notes do, mi, so, la and fa.
 The shape of the instrument and number of finger holes of the xun as we know it today were standardized during the Shang dynasty.
 Most xun of that era had five finger holes and produced sound of much better quality.
 They were able to produce all the tones and half-tones in a single octave.

 By the Zhou dynasty, it was a common instrument and was played in the imperial courts.
 The design of the xun varied according to whether it was played for enjoyment or for celebrations.